 When Can a Non-Parental Relative Get Child Custody?

-Get Help From Our Texas Child Custody Attorney Today
+Get Help From Our Austin Child Custody Attorney Today

 At the Law Office of Ben Carrasco PLLC, our dedicated family law team is committed to providing the best legal representation to our clients.
 Child custody disputes are the most challenging in family law.
 If you are involved in a child custody case, it is crucial that you hire the right Austin child custody lawyer who can present the strongest possible case.

 We will work tirelessly to achieve the outcome that is best for you and, more importantly, for your children.
 To get immediate assistance with your Texas child custody case, please do not hesitate to contact our law firm today.
 With an office in Austin, we represent parents throughout the region, including in Travis County, Williamson County, Bastrop County, Blanco County, and Hays County.